pfreemantlm/dev-standard/Platform/CampaignService.md

  * Fixed
  * Free
 * **Rate** - the amount, in USD, of the rate of payment in relation to the provided Cost Structure

+The spreadsheet *may* have these column headers:

+* **Telemetry GUID** - supply an existing placement ID to modify the details and/or plan of this placement
+* **External Ref** - the client’s own identifier for the placement, for easier reference in reporting
+* **Io Id** - IO number if supplied by the agency
-* **Tracking Level** - signifies the integration level of tags produced for this Placement; can be one of:
+* **Tracking Level** - signifies the integration level of tags produced for this Placement, required when *not* using a "Product" in the "Type" column; can be one of:
  * Integrated
  * VPAID
  * Mid Level